Enmeshment vs. Collectivism

 The answer: you must explore that and make that determination yourself.

-I must also give a warning that the difference isn’t as simple as “what does each person get out of it?”
-If everyone benefits, it’s collectivism.
-If only one person benefits, it’s enmeshment.
-That’s not the conclusion I hope people derive from this.
+Unfortunately, I can’t answer that question for you.
+Nor would I want to!
+Your unique situation can be so layered and complex, to take a general guess would be disservice to you.
 There are so many nuances to these dynamics that it requires much self-reflection, investigation, and conversation to figure out what is present in each family dynamic.
 It’s even possible to be both collectivistic and enmeshed.

 In a collectivistic and enmeshed family, they typically deeply value interdependence and mutual care while also struggling with blurred emotional boundaries that prevent healthy individuation.
 Cultural norms don't make families immune to dysfunction, but neither should dysfunction be assumed just because the family doesn't practice American norms.